vs4vijay/ParkingLotAPI/README.md

 ---

 ## Assumptions
-- name of user is unique in a parking lot system
+- Name of user is unique in a parking lot system
+- Booking is not necessary to park the vehicle, if booking is found then logic works

 ## Features